prith98/BlueOcean/README.md

 - Ezra Pullido - *Software Engineer*

-These six developers were given roughly 1.5 weeks to build out a fullstack web application from scratch according to a rough concept from a client.
+These six developers were given roughtly 10 days to build out a fullstack web application from scratch according to a rough concept from a client.

 ---

 ## Primary Technologies

-This project's client app was built using the following primary technologies
+This application was built using the following primary technologies

 - **ReactJS**
     - Frontend javascript framework used to build the user interface.
 - **React Router**
     - Complementary library to ReactJS responsible for conditionally rendering the app's views based on the current URL.
+- **CSS/Bootstrap**
+    - Utilized popular Bootstrap components such as Buttons, Forms, and Cards to have consistent styling across the app
 - **PostgreSQL**
     - Went with SQL DB over a NoSQL DB (Mongo) due to the fact that user data and ride data were intertwined enough
 - **Babel**